wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getAttachmentById"

-    This operation retrieves the meta-data for an attachment, including the URL of the actual attached file.
+    This operation retrieves the metadata for an attachment, including the URL of the actual attached file.

     <table>
         <tr>